Kent State vs. Northern Illinois NCAA Football Odds, Plays and Insights | December 4, 2021

 Northern Illinois Stats and Trends

+- The Huskies are 3-3-1 ATS when underdogs by 3.5 points or more this season.

-- Northern Illinois has seven wins against the spread in 12 games this year.
+- Northern Illinois has gone over the point total in 58.3% of its opportunities this season (seven times over 12 games with a set point total).

-- So far this season, the Huskies have been installed as underdogs by a 3-point margin or more eight times and are 4-3-1 ATS in those games.

-- Northern Illinois' games this year have hit the over on seven of 12 set point totals (58.3%).

-- When Northern Illinois scores more than 34.6 points, it is 2-1-1 against the spread and 2-2 overall.
+- Northern Illinois is 2-1-1 against the spread and 2-2 overall in games when it scores more than 34.6 points.

-- Northern Illinois is 3-1-1 against the spread and 3-2 overall when the team picks up over 475 yards.
+- When Northern Illinois picks up more than 475.0 yards, the team is 3-1-1 against the spread and 3-2 overall.

-- This season the Huskies have 16 turnovers, seven fewer than the Golden Flashes have takeaways (23).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.